kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-05-call-registered-service-from-kyma.md

 - An Application bound to a Namespace.
 - Client certificates generated for the connected Application.
-- Local development only: Map `my-function-production.kyma.local` to your Minikube IP to call the Function on a local Kyma deployment.
+- Local development only: Map `my-function-production.local.kyma.dev` to your k3d IP to call the Function on a local Kyma deployment.

 ## Steps